From veering triangulations to link spaces and back again

-\begin{example} Let $M$ be the figure-eight knot complement.
+We are now ready for our next example.
+Let $M$ be the figure-eight knot complement.
 Let $\calT$ be the canonical triangulation of $M$, shown in \reffig{VeerFigEight}, there equipped with a taut structure.
 The triangulation $\calT$ admits two more taut structures, each of which is again transverse.
 These \emph{exotic} structures are generated by \emph{leading-trailing deformations} of the veering triangulation~\cite[Proposition 6.8]{FuterGueritaud13}.
+We have the following.

-We will show: \begin{quote} \emph{each of the exotic taut structures on $(M, \calT)$ admits uncountably many compatible circular orders.} \end{quote}
+\begin{theorem} Each of the exotic taut structures on $\calT$ admits uncountably many compatible circular orders. \end{theorem}

+This result, and the techniques needed for its proof, are not used later in the paper.
+Thus the proof can be skipped upon a first reading.
+However, see \refque{RigidVersusNotSo}.

-The triangulation $\calT$ induces a triangulation of the boundary torus $\bdy M$.
-Lifting, we obtain a triangulation of the universal cover of the cusp torus; this is shown in \reffig{CuspTriangulationComplete} along with other details.
-We think of this as looking into $\cover{M}$ from a fixed cusp $c_\infty$.
+\begin{proof}[Proof of \refthm{Exotic}] The triangulation $\calT$ induces a triangulation of the boundary torus $\bdy M$.
+Taking preimages gives a triangulation of the universal cover of the cusp torus; this is shown in \reffig{CuspTriangulationComplete} along with other details.
+This is a view of $\cover{\calT}$ as seen from a fixed cusp $c_\infty$.
 The cusps connected to $c_\infty$ by an edge of $\cover{\calT}$ form a combinatorial copy of the lattice $\ZZ \oplus \ZZ e^{\pi i/3}$.
 Let $c_{0,0}$ be any fixed cusp in this lattice.
 Let $m$ and $l$ be the usual meridian and longitude of the figure-eight knot.
 We define a sublattice by taking $c_{p,q} = m^p l^q (c_{0,0})$.

 As shown in \reffig{CuspTriangulationComplete}, we label the corners of the cusp triangles with the corresponding complex dihedral angles of the ideal tetrahedra.
 We can now derive Thurston's gluing equations for this triangulation.
 The equations for the two ideal edges are identical: namely